 By citing sources properly, you leave no objection in your readers’ minds related to your point.
-Moreover, by citing your work, you can conveniently use active language for avoiding the rise of dreaded red passivity flag to impress editors and reviewers.
+Moreover, by citing your work, you can conveniently use active language to avoid the rise of the dreaded red passivity flag to impress editors and reviewers.

 A Well-Written Bibliography highlights scientific knowledge